Sergiu Hart: Honors and awards

+In 2006, he was elected Member of the Israel Academy of Sciences and Humanities.

+From 2019, he serves as the Chairperson of the Humanities Division of the Israel Academy of Sciences and Humanities.

+In 2012, he was elected Member of Academia Europaea.

+In 2016, he was elected International Honorary Member of the American Academy of Arts and Sciences (USA).

+In 2025, he was elected International Member of the National Academy of Sciences (USA).

-In 1985, he became the fellow of the Econometric Society.
+In 1985, he was elected Fellow of the Econometric Society.

-In 1999, he became the charter member of the Game Theory Society.
+In 1999, Charter Member of the Game Theory Society.

-From 2000 to 2005, he became the Member of the First Council of the Game Theory Society.
+From 2000 to 2005, Member of the First Council of the Game Theory Society.

-In 2006, he became the member of the Israel Academy of Sciences and Humanities.

-In 2012, he became the member of Academia Europaea.

-In 2013, he became the fellow of the Society for the Advancement of Economic Theory.
+In 2013, Fellow of the Society for the Advancement of Economic Theory.

-In 2016, he became the Foreign Honorary Member of the American Academy of Arts and Sciences.

-In 2017, he became the Fellow of the Game Theory Society and the member of the Advisory Board of the Game Theory Society.
+In 2017, Fellow of the Game Theory Society and Member of the Advisory Board of the Game Theory Society.

-In 2019, he became the Chairperson of the Humanities Division of the Israel Academy of Sciences and Humanities.